ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 ## A Quick Preview: Reflection That Looks and Feels Like C++

-First, create an instance of `rtl::CxxMirror` –
+First, create an instance of `rtl::CxxMirror`:
 ```c++
 auto cxx_mirror = rtl::CxxMirror({ /* ...register all types here... */ });
 ```
 The `cxx_mirror` object provides access to the runtime reflection system.
 It references metadata for all registered entities and supports name-based lookup.
 The object may reside in any translation unit.
-To make it globally accessible while ensuring lazy initialization, a singleton access interface can be used –
+To make it globally accessible while ensuring lazy initialization, a singleton access interface can be used:
 ```c++
 // MyReflection.h
 namespace rtl { class CxxMirror; }	// Forward declaration, no includes here!
 struct cxx { static rtl::CxxMirror& mirror(); };	// The singleton interface.
 ```
-define and register everything in an isolated translation unit –
+define and register everything in an isolated translation unit:
 ```c++
 // MyReflection.cpp
 rtl::CxxMirror& cxx::mirror() {